werm098/teslausb/doc/OneStepSetup.md

 ### Troubleshooting

+* If everything seems to be working, but you still don't see the USB drive(s) either on your local machine, or in the car, check that you are indeed using a USB data cable, and not a charge-only cable.
+Also ensure you are plugged into the USB port on the Raspberry PI, and not the power port.
 * `ssh` to `pi@teslausb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/boot/teslausb-headless-setup.log`.
 * Try `sudo -i` and then run `/etc/rc.local`.
 The scripts are  fairly resilient to restarting and not re-running previous steps, and will tell you about progress/failure.
 * If Wifi didn't come up: